 We are also advancing AGENT-797 in solid tumor indications, both as a monotherapy and in combination with checkpoint antibodies.
-We filed an additional IND application for solid tumors in .
+We received FDA clearance to commence a clinical study for the treatment of solid tumors in August 2021.
 We intend to commence Phase 1 studies in indications that are eligible for rapid development opportunities including, but not limited to, non-small cell lung cancer (NSCLC), squamous cell cancer of the head and neck (SCCHN) and hepatocellular carcinoma (HCC).
-We expect to present preliminary data for solid tumor indications in .
+We expect to present preliminary data for solid tumor indications in the first half of 2022.